Chiari I Malformation - Awareness

 September is Chiari Awareness Month.
 This designation is made to raise awareness of Chiari malformation and to help raise funds for programs and research to benefits people living with Chiari malformation.
 It is important for everyone to be aware of what Chiari I malformation is and the devastating effects it can have.

 Chiari I malformation is a neurological disorder where part of the brain (cerebellum) dips down out of the skull into the area of the spine.
-This compresses part of the brain and spinal cord and blocks the flow of cerebrospinal fluid (CSF) that is necessary for the brain and spine to operate properly.
+It compresses part of the brain and spinal cord and blocks the flow of cerebrospinal fluid (CSF) that is necessary for the brain and spine to operate properly.

-Chiari I malformation may be asymptomatic (no symptoms) but when there are symptoms they can include:
+A Chiari I malformation may be asymptomatic (no symptoms) but when there are symptoms they can include: